Explainability as statistical inference: Casting interpretability as statistical inference

-LEX is a modular framework for which we can compare elements for each of the parametrizations: \begin{itemize} \item the distribution family and parametrization for the predictor $p_\theta$; \item the distribution family and parametrization for the selector $p_\gamma$; \item the regularization function $\text{R} : \{0,1\}^D \to \mathbb{R}$ to ensure some selection happens.
-This regularization can be implicit in the distribution family of the selector; \item the imputation function $p_{\iota}$, probabilistic or deterministic, that handles feature turn-off. \end{itemize}

-By choosing different combinations, we can obtain a model that fits our framework and express interpretability as the following maximum likelihood problem:
+\paragraph{LEX is all around} LEX is a modular framework for which we can compare elements for each of the parametrizations: \begin{itemize*} \item the distribution family and parametrization for the predictor $p_\theta$; \item the distribution family and parametrization for the selector $p_\gamma$; \item the regularization function $\text{R} : \{0,1\}^D \to \mathbb{R}$ to ensure some selection happens.
+This regularization can be implicit in the distribution family of the selector; \item the imputation function $p_{\iota}$, probabilistic or deterministic, that handles feature turn-off. \end{itemize*} By choosing different combinations, we can obtain a model that fits our framework and express interpretability as the following maximum likelihood problem:

 Many models, though starting from different formulations of interpretability, minimize a cost function that is a hidden maximum likelihood estimation of a parametrization that fits our framework.
-Indeed, L2X \citep{chen2018learning} frames their objective from a mutual information point of view, Invase \citep{yoon2018invase} (and REAL-X \citep{jethani2021have} whose objective is derived from Invase's objective) frame their objective from a Kullback-Leibler divergence but we can cast the optimization as the maximization of the log-likelihood of a LEX model.
-We refer to Table~\ref{table:existing-models} for an overview, and to \cref{app:other_method_lex_framework} for more details.
+Indeed, L2X \cite{chen2018learning} frames their objective from a mutual information point of view, while Invase \cite{yoon2018invase} and REAL-X \cite{jethani2021have}, whose objective is derived from Invase's, frame their objective from a Kullback-Leibler divergence between $Y|X$ and $Y|X_Z$.
+We can cast their optimization objective as the maximization of the log-likelihood of a LEX model.
+Rationale selection in Natural language processing \citep{lei2016rationalizing} consists in learning a masking model to select a specific subset of words from text documents for downstream tasks in NLP.
+To enforce short and coherent rationales, they use an explicit regularization which is a combination of L1 regularization (which favours sparsity of the mask) and continuity regularization (which favours selecting words following each other).
+The imputation scheme corresponds to either removing the missing words if the predictor can handle multiple-sized inputs or constant imputation where missing words are replaced with the padding value.
+As opposed to the multiple imputation scheme that we use (that can be generalized to any modality), the imputation scheme used in \cite{lei2016rationalizing} is ad-hoc to text.
+Such an imputation would not make sense in computer vision or tabular data as the usual models in such modalities can only be fed inputs with fixed dimensions and there are no specific values for padding.

+We refer to Table~\ref{table:existing-models} for an overview, and to \cref{app:other_method_lex_framework} for the full derivations of these equivalences.
+Such a unified framework provides a sensible unified evaluation method for different parametrizations.
+This allows us to compare different modules fairly.
+In that regard, we propose to study the imputation module we found most critical, following notably \cite{jethani2021have} in \cref{section-4}.